bobvan/clkPoC/docs/context/NOMENCLATURE.md

 ### GNSS

+* Abbreviated "GNS", "gns", or "Gns" in identifiers
 * Has PPS
 * UTC derived from GPS time by F9T
 * PPS is wired to TICC channel B

 ### Disciplined Oscillator

+* Abbreviated "DSC", "dsc", or "Dsc" in identifiers
 * Nominaly 10 MHz
 * Also divided by 10e7 to get PPS
 * PPS is wired to TICC channel A